Jean Arthur: Early life

-Arthur was born Gladys Georgianna Greene in Plattsburgh, New York, to Protestant parents Johanna Augusta Nelson and Hubert Sidney Greene.
-Gladys' Lutheran maternal grandparents immigrated from Norway to the American West after the Civil War.
-Her Congregationalist paternal ancestors immigrated from England to Rhode Island in the second half of the 17th century.
+Arthur was born Gladys Georgianna Greene in Plattsburgh, New York, to parents Johanna Augusta Nelson and Hubert Sidney Greene.
+Gladys' maternal grandparents immigrated from Norway to the American West after the Civil War.
+Her paternal ancestors immigrated from England to Rhode Island in the second half of the 17th century.
 During the 1790s, Nathaniel Greene helped found the town of St. Albans, Vermont, where his great-grandson, Hubert Greene, was born.